 Some years ago, I was at the Banff Centre on December 6th.
 During breakfast, women in different corners of the dining room, artists in residence, began to stand one by one and say the names.
 It was the twentieth anniversary of the Montreal massacre.
-Today, December 6, 2019 is the thirtieth anniversary of the Montreal massacre.
+Today, December 6, 2021 is the thirty-fourth anniversary of the Montreal massacre.

 Recently someone told me that “the shoes on the cover” had drawn her in, kept her turning pages.
 She was talking about The Boy which was written out of an obsession with a long ago murder that is infamous in central Alberta– the Robert Raymond Cook case.
 Why the photo of the shoes rather than a photo of “the boy” or “the house”?
 Infamy gives the name of the perpetrator a place in history.
 It was the victims of the crime I wanted to lift up out of the story.
 Daisy, Gerry, Patty, Chrissy, Linda, Cathy, and Ray.
 On one of my trips to Stettler to dig deeper into story of the Cook family murders, I was affirmed in my decision to finish the book.
 I would light the candles by remembering their names and making the photo of the empty shoes the cover art for the book.

 “It was still rush hour at 9:00 AM, and traffic on the Deerfoot Trail came to a full stop so many times I was able to pour coffee and glance through my notes.
 Finally, beyond Airdrie the highway opened up.
 As the landscape flattened, a stiff wind whipped up from the ditches and threw a veil of white over the icy stretches.
 After a few miles, I relaxed.
 I am a good driver, and I enjoy the road.